 A bellydance performance often includes audience participation and the dancer will be happy to pay special attention to a guest of honour if that suits your event.
 If getting up to join the performer for a song or two isn’t enough, you may want to book a dance workshop as well as a show!

 Bellydance shows frequently include the use of props.
 Our bellydancers are trained in a variety of props, including finger cymbals, veil, scimitar, shamadan (candelabra), fan veils and Isis wings.
-Bellydance acts may also include promotional work, fire eating, dancing with a snake, emceeing and stand-up comedy.
+Bellydance acts may also include promotional work, fire eating, dancing with a snake, and emceeing.

-Bellydancers are especially popular entertainment at weddings, birthdays, Nowruz (Persian New Year) parties, Diwali celebrations, Arabian Nights parties, henna (mehndi) parties, cultural festivals, corporate events, nightclubs, college events, fundraisers, engagement parties, and balls for universities and university societies.
-Our bellydancers have also performed at events including fashion shows, anniversary parties, university events, pride parades, hunt balls, Purim parties, Diwali celebrations, trade shows/expos, retirement parties, circumcision celebrations, hen nights, school cultural events, bar mitzvahs, baby showers, New Years parties, music videos and live performances with Middle Eastern, Indian and rock bands.
+Bellydancers are especially popular entertainment at weddings, birthdays, Nowruz (Persian New Year) parties, Diwali celebrations, theme events such as Arabian Nights or Around the World parties, henna (mehndi) parties, cultural festivals, corporate events, nightclubs, college events, fundraisers, engagement parties, and balls for universities and university societies.
+Our bellydancers have also performed at events including fashion shows, anniversary parties, university events, pride events, hunt balls, Purim parties, Diwali celebrations, trade shows/expos, retirement parties, circumcision celebrations, hen nights, school cultural events, bar mitzvahs, baby showers, New Years parties, music videos and live performances with Middle Eastern, Indian and rock bands.

 Most clients leave the details up to us, but we are happy to accommodate requests for regional styles (such as a Turkish bellydancer, Lebanese bellydancer, Israeli bellydancer, Iraqi bellydancer or Egyptian bellydancer).
 If you would like a Middle Eastern dancer for a show other than bellydance, some dancers are also trained in styles such as tanoura (“whirling dervish”), Kawliya (Iraqi hair dance), saidi (Egyptian folk dance), Khaleegi (Gulf dance), Turkish Roman (Turkish Gypsy dance) and more.